The Real Estate Market in Boquete is Now a Buyers’ Market

 A new phase of development is underway in an existing expat condo development just outside of downtown Boquete.
 These two-bathroom, two-bedroom condos are selling for $145,000.
 The condos at Boquete Valley of Flowers are spacious, with balconies and covered parking within a gated community.
 This is a quiet area of the valley with great views.

 Currently, a home in the Brisas Boqueteñas neighborhood is for sale that has been on the market for a while.
 The asking price is $230,000.
-It has wonderful views of Volcan Baru and backs on to the canyon with a river below.
-The 2,300-square-foot home has custom built cabinets, wraparound terrace, two bedrooms, two-bathrooms, and a studio.
+It has wonderful views of Volcan Barú and backs on to the canyon with a river below.
+The 2,300-square-foot home has custom-built cabinets, a wraparound terrace, two bedrooms, two-bathrooms, and a studio.

 Not far away is another home on the canyon with a large covered terrace in the back with uninhibited views of the surrounding countryside.
 Located on a beautiful landscaped lot this 1,500-square-foot home has security, a formal dining room, large kitchen, two bedrooms, and two bathrooms.
 The asking price is $249,000.